Season 1, Episode 34

 Lorne Brown:

-Is there with this?
+Is there something like this?
 Because you said there’s so much to talk about this, so I’m glad we found you, and they can go to your podcast to learn more.
 The person listening to this is the one that doesn’t want to have sex, probably.
 How do they educate their partners this part of that idea of having those meetings and start to share and educate and listen to podcasts together?
 How do you bridge this so the person who’s having the issue right now, sounds like bearing the responsibility?
 How does this get brought into a relationship discussion?
 What’s the entry point?

 Alexa Bowditch: